SimonPadbury/baselayer/_src/forms.md

 **Notes:**

-1. \[Since v.1.0.7] Widths have not been set on form elements.
+1. Since v.1.0.7, widths have not been set on form elements.
 You can control widths them either as immediate children of [flexbox](/baselayer/layout/#flex) or [grid](/baselayer/layout/#grid) layout wrappers, or by the `w100%` utility class.
-2. Form text (including labels and fieldser wrapper text) doesn’t get enlarged by the `longread` utility class.
+2. Since v.1.1.1, form inputs, textareas and buttons (including the `btn` class) have `font-size: inherit`.
+This means their font sizes can be modified by any font-size class in Baselayer.
+3. The font-family of form elements, buttons, `btn` is controlled by `var(--base)` (default is sans-serif).

 ## Textual Form Input Fields